PallaviShirsath23/Portfolio/README.md

 # 💼 My Portfolio
 This is a *modern, responsive, and fully functional portfolio website* built using *HTML, CSS, and JavaScript*.
-It showcases my *skills, projects, experience, and contact information* in an interactive and visually appealing manner.
+It showcases my *skills, projects, experience, and contact information* in an interactive and visually appealing manner

 > *Why This Project?*
 🌟 *Fully Responsive:* Works across all screen sizes.